retorquere/zotero-better-bibtex/README.md

 # Configuration

 The Better BibTeX configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.
+You can get also there by pasting [this link](https://zotplus.github.io/better-bibtex/chrome://zotero/content/preferences/preferences.xul#better-bibtex) in
+Firefox.
+Clicking the link won't work, sorry.

 # Installation (one-time)